silver84/Ethereum-community-toolset/gephi-visualisation.md

-The purpose of this graph analysis is to observe and understand the reciprocal influence of each subcommunity inside the Ethereum ecosystem.
+The purpose of this graph analysis is to observe and understand the reciprocal influence of subcommunities inside the Ethereum ecosystem.

 In this analysis I have used a open source command-line tool written in [Python](https://github.com/jdevoo/twecoll/blob/master/README.md) to retrieve data from Twitter and then an open-source [software ](https://gephi.org/users/) for visualizing and analysing large networks graph.

-The data collected are public data of the most famous projects twitter account building on ethereum or helping the ecosystem (eg: Ipfs, zcash fondation, polkadot, cosmos, Ocean protocol....)
+The data collected are public data (official twitter account) of most famous projects building on ethereum or helping the ecosystem "ethereum friendly" (eg: Ipfs, zcash fondation, polkadot, cosmos, Ocean protocol....)

-I have selected and vested 122 accounts in order to determine their reputation (what is a famous project?) according of standart criteria:
+I have selected and vested 122 projects in order to determine their reputation (what is a famous project?) according of standart criteria:

-- Does it have a long term historical reputation?
+- Does it have a long term historical reputation ?
 - Does it have a github accounts ?
-- Does it have other social media exposure (twitter reddit facebook youtube and so) ?
+- Does it have other social media exposure (twitter reddit facebook youtube and so on) ?
-- How many people are signaling they support this project?
+- How many people are signaling they support this project ?
-- Is it backed by others official projects or influencer (dev, entrepreneur, analyst) within the ecosystem ?
+- Is it backed by others official projects or influencers (devs, entrepreneurs, analysts) within the ecosystem ?
-- What is the probability that it satisfy one of set of needs stated above (usuability, prosperity, value satisfaction)?
+- What is the probability that it satisfy one of set of needs stated above (usuability, prosperity, value satisfaction) ?

 You can find the entire list in the [src section](https://github.com/silver84/Ethereum-community-toolset/tree/master/src/raw_dat_and_gml_data).

-For some odd reason [Twecoll](https://github.com/jdevoo/twecoll/blob/master/README.md) didn't managed to fletch and processed everything (dat around a dozen of projects are missing in the graph).
+For some odd reason [Twecoll](https://github.com/jdevoo/twecoll/blob/master/README.md) didn't managed to fletch and processed everything (data around a dozen of projects are missing in the graph).

 I appologize in advance if not all famous the project are represented here, I encourage everyone to participate to this collaborative library and add missing data about credible Ethereum project.

+#Why twitter?
+Analysing a community via twitter will not give you an exact metrics on the nature of a community but in the attempt to gain a better understanding, the graph visualisation of the “who’s following who” in twitter allows us to highlight the structure of the network’s relationships and identify projects whose position is particular.
+It also allow us to identify weak and strong signal such as:

+- The diversity and density of the network, the degree of influence of a project, how the flow of information transmit itself from project to project.
+- Identify potential affinity and interest between projects and eventually identify subcommunity within the network.

 #Network graph analysis

-The data we will use
+The data used

 - .dat: extension of account details data (numbers of tweets, following, followers, list)
 - .gml: extension of edgelist file (nodes and edges)